Cannabis in Utah: 2016

 In 2016, Senator Madsen again attempted to pass legislation legalizing the use of medical cannabis through Senate Bill 73.
 The legislation would have allowed medicinal use for a host of ailments including HIV, AIDS, Alzheimer's disease, amyotrophic lateral sclerosis, cancer, cachexia, or such condition manifest by physical wasting, nausea, or malnutrition associated with chronic disease, Crohn's disease or a similar gastrointestinal disorder, epilepsy or a similar condition that causes debilitating seizures, multiple sclerosis or a similar condition that causes persistent and debilitating muscle spasms, post-traumatic stress disorder related to military service; and chronic pain in an individual.
 The legislation also put into place a more robust cultivation, tracking, distribution, and enforcement models in direct response to this lacking information in the 2015 bill and advocated for whole plant usage.

 During debate on the bill in the Senate, Madsen made several concessions and amendments.
 The bill eventually passed the Senate 17-12.
 The House Health and Human Services Committee, however, failed to pass the bill out of committee along a 4-8 vote.

-Madsen's did not attempt to revive the legislation, and he chose not to run for reelection in 2016.
+Madsen did not attempt to revive the legislation, and he chose not to run for reelection in 2016.

 Also during 2016, Senator Evan Vickers (Republican, Cedar City) proposed Senate Bill 89.
 Vickers' legislation would expand the use of low-THC CBD oil (as opposed to whole plant use) to additional illnesses and also put into place cultivation, tracking, distribution, and enforcement models, but would also include provisions for product testing and research.
 The legislation would pass the Senate 18-8 and the House Health and Human Services Committee by a vote of 7-5.
 The full House, however, did not consider the bill.

 Finally, Senator Brian Shiozawa (Republican, Salt Lake City) successfully passed Senate Concurrent Resolution 11.
 This non-binding resolution unanimously passed the Senate and House and urges Congress to reclassify marijuana as a Schedule II drug, thereby allowing study of the drug for medicinal purposes.